 When I look back, I can’t recall what I did during the hours I wasted online, but I do know I wasn’t exploring the world or taking advantage of my new surroundings.

 If you are a techno junkie, that’s fine, many people do travel with electronics, but unless you’re planning on writing your life story (a blog doesn’t count), be strict and limit your time online.
 When all else fails, check your travel budget, which should serve as a healthy reminder that you’re no longer being paid to be connected.

-To read more about career breaks and long-term travel, check out the following articles:
+To read more about career breaks and long-term travel, check out the following articles and resources:

 - 12 Career Skills That Travel Will Improve